davepinch/pinchy.cc/content/topics/religion/christianity/bible-books/matthew/chapters/matthew-12/verses/matthew-12-17/matthew-12-17-niv.md

 ---
-title: "This was to fulfill what was spoken through the prophet Isaiah:"
+title: "Matthew 12:17 NIV"
 attribution: "Matthew 12:17 NIV"
 New International Version of: "Matthew 12:17"
+quote: "This was to fulfill what was spoken through the prophet Isaiah:"
 type: quote
 tags:
   - quote